-Starting Fall 2008, the tuition and general fee for full-time students in the School of Marine Science is \$5,130 per semester for residents of Virginia and \$11,895 per semester for non-residents.
+Starting Fall 2010, the tuition and mandatory general fee for full-time students in the School of Marine Science is \$5,384 per semester for residents of Virginia and \$12,319 per semester for non-residents.

-Special Note: All incoming students registered for nine hours or more in 500level courses or above, or for twelve hours or more at any level, are considered full-time students and charged the full-time rates unless qualified for Research Graduate Student Status.
+Special Note: All incoming students registered for nine hours or more are considered full-time students and charged the full-time rates unless qualified for Research Graduate Student Status.
+Students who have been awarded assistantships or fellowships by SMS are generally charged tuition at in-state rates (pending approval of the Provost).

-Tuition for part-time students, at both the undergraduate and graduate levels, is as follows:
+Tuition for part-time students, at the graduate level, is as follows:

-\$300 per semester hour for Virginia residents.
+\$345 per semester hour for Virginia residents.

-\$800 per semester hour for out-of-state students.
+\$920 per semester hour for out-of-state students.